 , which add shadows to elements.

 An element with any of the five z-depth classes will have a shadow applied to it.
-A button with a depth class applied will function as a raised button (see Elements above).
+A button with a depth class applied will function as a raised button.
+A card with a depth class applied will also be lightened as appropriate for its elevation in dark theme.

 <div class="card z1" style="width: 256px;">